Terms and Conditions of Business

 Fee and Refund Policy

 All fees must be paid within 7 working days from the date of invoice and prior to Candidate taking up employment.
 All last minute bookings/emergency cover, whether permanent or temporary within the United Kingdom or overseas is to be paid with immediate effect.
+No Candidate can commence Employment or fly out for international roles until such time as the fees have been paid.
 Late payments will incur a 20% surcharge to cover administration costs.
+We reserve the right for non-payment of fees for the service provided to be passed to a debt recovery agency whether based in the UK or overseas.

 Clients wishing to re-employ a Candidate, originally introduced by the Agency are required to go via the Agency and not the Candidate.
 Fees will apply as normal as set out herein.